lawmatsuyama/transactions/README.md

 # transactions

 API to save and list user transactions.
-This API was build using:
+This API was built using:
 - Go language
 - Mongodb as nosql database to record transactions
 - Rabbitmq as event bus to notify transactions saved